ohno/ScaleBreaks.svg/README.md

 # ScaleBreaks.svg

 Three types are available.
-Some properties are changeable in Microsoft PowerPoint and other applications.
+Some properties are changeable in Microsoft PowerPoint or other applications.

 |type|summary|
 |:---|:---|